faraday23/azure-getting-started/README.md

 `az login`

-## If you have multiple Azure subscriptions, select the one you whish to work with:
+## If you have multiple Azure subscriptions, select the one you wish to work with:

 `az account set --subscription [my-azure-subscription-guid]`